 Payroll Frequency – How often your regular paycheck is issued – daily, weekly, bi-weekly (once every two weeks), bi-monthly (twice per month), etc.

 Personal Choice Retirement Account (PCRA) – Self-directed brokerage account provided by Charles Schwab & Co., Inc., and offered through the Savings Plus Program.
-Participants choosing to enroll in a PCRA are allowed to manage investments in their 401(k) and/or 457 plan.

 Performance Benchmark – Index used to evaluate a mutual fund’s performance.